 #1 A Game Dev Story

-This anime isn’t exactly an accurate representation of what game development is like, but it touches on the subject with enough depth to be interesting while still presenting the wholesome, fun image many gamers and aspiring developers associate with it.
-We get to see Aoba create and model characters, fix problems they cause with the code, and work through the night and weekend just to finish work as the deadline begins to loom.
+New Game! isn’t exactly an accurate representation of what game development is like, but it touches on the subject with enough depth to be interesting while still presenting the wholesome, fun image many gamers and aspiring developers associate with it.
+We get to see Aoba create and model characters, fix problems they cause with the code, and work through nights and weekends just to finish work as the deadline begins to loom.
 It also helps that the two games we get to see being developed throughout the series are both very believable, complete with an announcement trailer that seriously looks like it belongs to the next JRPG hit.

 Watching this show reminded me of how I used to imagine game design as a kid playing my first games on the Nintendo 64.
 It makes game-design look complicated, but not unapproachable, like if you work hard and set your mind to it, then you too can work on the kind of games that inspired you.
 It’s fun and kind of nostalgic, in a way.
 What really helps this feeling along is just how driven every character in the show is; everybody is passionate about their work and the games they make, even when that means sleeping in the office and living on energy drinks for several days.